jeremyckahn/shifty/README.md

 Shifty - A teeny tiny tweening engine in JavaScript.
 ===

 Shifty is a tweening engine for JavaScript.
 That's it.
 Shifty is a low-level library meant to be encapsulated by higher-level tools.
-At the most basic level, it:
+At the most basic level, it provides:

   * Tweening of `Number`s.
-  * Provides extensibility hooks for the tweening.
+  * Extensibility hooks for the tweening.

 Shifty is great because it focuses on doing one thing very well - tweening.
 It is optimized to run many times a second with minimal processing and memory overhead, which is necessary for smooth animations.
 To this end, the Shifty core doesn't do: